-SAM's annual SAMMY Awards honor those individuals in the mountain resort industry who, at mid-career, demonstrate the enthusiasm, passion and creativity that will shape our future.
-SAMMY Award recipients are selected through a peer nomination process that starts each January.
+SAM's annual SAMMY Awards honors those individuals in the mountain resort industry who, at mid-career, demonstrate the enthusiasm, passion and creativity that will shape our future.
+SAMMY Award recipients are selected through a peer nomination process.
 Join us in identifying the dynamic personalities who will contribute to the growth and excitement of our sport and our industry.

 Read more about these rock stars in our special SAMMY section of the May issue of SAM.
 Do you have something to share about our winners?
 Email: email@example.com